Start Printed Page 31442

 Agricultural Marketing Service, USDA.

-This proposed rule would implement a recommendation from the Citrus Administrative Committee (Committee) to increase the assessment rate established for the 2017-18 and subsequent fiscal periods.
-The assessment rate would remain in effect indefinitely unless modified, suspended, or terminated.
+This rule implements a recommendation from the Citrus Administrative Committee (Committee) for an increase of the assessment rate established for the 2017-18 and subsequent fiscal periods.
+The assessment rate will remain in effect indefinitely unless modified, suspended, or terminated.

 Start Further Info